pavlass2/Shop/README.md

-# Shop

-Eshop developed while learning asp.net core
+Eshop developed in .net core 3.1 using MySql.

-This is not a webapp that should be used in production.
-I developed it only to improve my C# skills and learn asp.net core.